 - The wedding fee is $1300.00.
-This fee includes the use of the Cathedral and the services of the Cathedral organist, a Cathedral cantor and a security officer.
-It does not include a stipend (donation) to the priest or deacon who witnesses the marriage or the cost of Marriage Preparation Programs through the Archdiocese.
+This fee includes the use of the Cathedral and the services of a security officer.
+It does not include the fees for the services of the organist and a cantor, a stipend (donation) to the priest or deacon who witnesses the marriage or the cost of Marriage Preparation Programs through the Archdiocese.
 A non-refundable deposit of $500.00 is required at the time of reservation of the date and time of the wedding.

 - The couple should schedule an appointment with the priest or deacon who is responsible for marriage preparation for an initial interview.
 After that interview, the couple may schedule their wedding date with the Parish Administrator, and that date and time will be confirmed by letter from the Cathedral.

 - The Parish Administrator will schedule a time for the couple to take the FOCCUS (Facilitating Open Couple Communications, Understanding and Study) inventory, and set up times to discuss the results.
 Designated married couples who assist in the marriage preparation program may facilitate this.

 - The engaged couple should also check with the Office of Marriage and Family Life of the Archdiocese (www.archden.org), or call 303-715-3259 to register for additional classes that are part of the marriage preparation process.

 - For Catholic(s), a current copy of each individual’s baptismal certificate (issued within 6 months of the wedding date) from the parish of baptism.
 The baptismal certificates must be given to the priest or deacon who is completing the wedding paperwork.
 Non-Catholics are asked to try and obtain a copy of their baptismal certificate.